chainer/chainer/docs/source/chainermn/installation/guide.rst

     In Chainer v5, ChainerMN became a part of Chainer package.
     Installing Chainer (``pip install chainer``) automatically makes ChainerMN available.
+    Note that you still need to separately install requirements described below to actually run code using ChainerMN.

     Before upgrading from Chainer v4 to v5 or later, make sure to remove existing ``chainermn`` package (``pip uninstall chainermn``).